CoolJH2K/node-js-readme-creator/README.md

 I loved learning about how node.js works.
 It's so much fun typing "node [insert JS file here]" in the terminal and watching code you made being logged.
 It's also very helpful because you don't have to rely on a browser's built-in console to test your JavaScript functions.
 ## Screenshot
 ## Installation
+First, you will need to install node.js by visiting the node.js [download page](https://nodejs.org/en/download).
+Then, you should download the node_modules folder from the GitHub repo so the app will have all the necessary dependencies needed to run the app.
+After that, all you need to do is open your computer's terminal and type in "node index.js" to run the app!
 ## Usage
 This automatic README generator was made with new programmers in mind, but more experienced programmers are welcome to use this to make a README for their projects, too!
 ## Credits